 There has long been a stigma for men dealing with sensitive and somewhat embarrassing health struggles.
 Society tells us that males aren’t supposed to have issues like erectile dysfunction, premature ejaculation, and hair loss, but millions everywhere do, and they should never feel ashamed or relegated to suffer in silence.

-The beauty of on-demand telehealth apps like Roman Health and Lemonaid is that they are tackling these issues head on.
-They provide a solution that gets men the help they need – when they need it most – by making it easier and more discrete to acquire prescription medications online.
+The beauty of on-demand telehealth apps like Roman and Lemonaid is that they tackle these issues head on.
+They offer men the help they need – when they need it most – by making it easier and more discrete to acquire prescription medications online.

 On-demand healthcare is heating up

 If you’re like most Americans, seeing a physician is a painful occurrence that’s minimized to once a year at most.
 Between the time it takes to drive, park, fill out forms, wait for the doctor, and ask the awkward, albeit necessary questions, it all adds up to a thoroughly draining experience.
 Of course, there’s also typically a hefty co-pay, and that’s merely step 1.
 The pharmacy and all its tedium awaits you patiently.